-(2) The board of stewards/judges has the authority to take any action expressly authorized by ORS chapter 462 or the rules of racing.
+(2) The board of stewards/judges has the authority to take any action expressly authorized by ORS Chapter 462 or the rules of racing.
 The board of stewards/judges also has the authority to take any appropriate action not expressly authorized by these rules in order to ensure a fair race and to protect the best interests of racing.
-All questions as to the authority of the board of stewards/judges shall be determined by a majority of the stewards/judges, subject to review by the commission.

-(3) The stewards/judges have authority over licensees of the commission and all persons on a racecourse.
-Persons entering racing animals or allowing racing animals to be entered to run at licensed Oregon racecourses agree in so doing to accept the decision of the stewards/judges on any questions relating to a race or racing, subject to their right to hearings and right of appeal as provided in these rules.
+All questions as to the authority of the board of stewards/judges shall be determined by a majority of the stewards/judges, subject to review by the commission mals or allowing racing animals to be entered to run at licensed Oregon racecourses agree in so doing to accept the decision of the stewards/judges on any questions relating to a race or racing, subject to their right to hearings and right of appeal as provided in these rules.
 The board of stewards/judges may override the decision of any racing official with regard to the rules of racing, subject to review by the commission.